tz-shuhag/pdftools/README.md

-# PDFMerge
+# PDFTools

-PDFMerge is a web-based application for merging PDFs and images into a single document.
+PDFTools is a web-based application for merging PDFs and images into a single document.
 It operates entirely client-side for maximum privacy, using modern JavaScript, HTML5, and CSS.
 Built on the robust [PDF-LIB.js](https://pdf-lib.js.org/) library, PDFMerge offers efficient PDF generation and manipulation.
 It also leverages the HTML5 FileReader API for image handling, and basic GPS and date EXIF details from photos thanks to [ExifReader](https://github.com/mattiasw/ExifReader).

 ## Key Features